 “You will one day.
 Eat this, first,” he said.

-“You can try, but Sandra wants to suck more work hours out of me,” Jack said, sitting back in his seat when done making Geil’s plate.
+“You can try, but Sandra wants to suck more work hours out of me,” Jack said, sitting back in his seat when he finished cutting Geil's food.
 The boy started eating.

 Arty glanced over at Daniel.
 “Sandra’s not his boss; she just thinks she’s in charge.”
-Daniel smiled, looking at Jack, who rolled his light brown eyes.
+Daniel smiled and looked at Jack, who rolled his light brown eyes.

 “When I get my next promotion, I’ll stop treating her like a queen.”

-Arty stuck a greenbean onto a fork before flicking it at his husband.
+Arty stuck a green bean onto a fork and flicked it at his husband.
 “I’m the queen.”

 It smacked Jack’s shoulder and the man gave him a look.
 “Don’t throw food or Geil-”

-Geil threw a piece of his chicken, off in some random direction, and Jack groaned.
+Geil threw a piece of his chicken, off in some random direction, and Jack groaned in an obvious annoyance.
 Daniel smirked, watching them.

-“You don’t have to go to the games or anything; I just joined for the sport,” he said, taking a bite of his food.
-Arty clicked his tongue, shaking his head.
+“You don’t have to go to the games or anything; I just joined for the sport of it,” he said, taking a bite of his food.
+Arty clicked his tongue and shook his head.

 “Nope- I don’t care if you joined the chess team; I gotta go.
 Jack’ll come too, won’t you babe?”